 The Cabin Safety Subject Index describes itself as: “The Cabin Safety Subject Index (CSSI) is a reference guide to Federal Regulations, FAA Orders, Advisory Circulars, Information for Operators (InFO), Safety Alerts for Operators (SAFO), legal interpretations, and other FAA related content related to cabin safety.”
 Therefore, the contents are not all “LAW”, as many have tried to claim in the comments.
 There is also no penalty listed, only requirements for airline staff and operators.

-My belief is that it’s against most airline policies to consume your own alcohol in-flight.
-The FAA stipulates to the Airlines that they should be the ones to serve customers alcohol so that they can judge the safety risk in doing so.
+My belief is that it is against most airline policies to consume your own alcohol in-flight.
+The FAA stipulates to the airlines that they should be the ones to serve customers alcohol so that they can judge the safety risk in doing so.
 Additionally, it is generally a bad idea to be trashed on a plane.

 All this said, TSA allows you to pass through security with alcohol.
 So, if you’d like to take it through security, mix a drink in the terminal privately or in secret on the plane, you can.
 Just don’t be stupid or misbehave, and you have a low risk of getting in trouble.